-Currently, the representations included within the responses to our Template inquiries which we receive from our suppliers and subcontractors cover all smelters providing materials to them, and do not necessarily correlate solely to the smelters whose minerals are contained only in our products (and not in those of other customers of such suppliers and subcontractors without also being contained in our products).
+Currently, the representations included within the responses to our CMRT inquiries which we receive from our suppliers and subcontractors cover all smelters providing materials to them, and do not necessarily correlate solely to the smelters whose minerals are contained only in our products (and not in those of other customers of such suppliers and subcontractors without also being contained in our products).
 This adds further complexity to linking the conflict minerals used in a particular product category to a specific source of origin, as the list of all potential smelters provided by our suppliers may be broader than the list of only those smelters from which our suppliers source conflict minerals for use in our product categories (and may include smelters sourcing conflict minerals for end use by other customers of such suppliers and not us).

 A result of this complexity is that we are forced to include all smelters providing materials to our suppliers and subcontractors when performing our due diligence on the origin of the conflict minerals contained in our products, as our suppliers and subcontractors do not always provide us with a list that excludes the smelters whose conflict minerals are not contained in our products.
-In relation to calendar year 2015, a total of 36 new smelters were reported to us by our suppliers and subcontractors, which were not reported to us in relation to calendar year 2014.
+In relation to calendar year 2016, a total of 41 new smelters were reported to us by our suppliers and subcontractors, which were not reported to us in relation to calendar year 2015, and all were CFS validated.

 One method in which we expect to improve our due diligence is to continue to work with our suppliers and subcontractors with a view to obtaining certifications which are better tailored only to our end products, as opposed to blanket company-wide certifications from each supplier or subcontractor.
-For example, the Template contains a reporting category in which reporting parties can more specifically link a particular smelter to a particular product, which we will encourage our suppliers and subcontractors to complete.
-During the 2015 calendar year, we made progress with certain of our suppliers in obtaining more specific disclosures which are more closely aligned with our actual sourcing of materials.
+For example, the CMRT contains a reporting category in which reporting parties can more specifically link a particular smelter to a particular product, which we will encourage our suppliers and subcontractors to complete.
+During the 2016 calendar year, we made progress with certain of our suppliers in obtaining more specific disclosures which are more closely aligned with our actual sourcing of materials.
 As a result of this effort, we may be able to eliminate in the future certain smelters from the list of potential smelters from which the conflict minerals contained in our products may originate.
-During 2015, we were also able to discontinue sourcing of materials from one tin smelter and four tungsten smelters from which we had sourced materials during 2014, in a continuing effort to depart from non-CFS validated sources within our supply chain.
-Those five smelters are identified in Table 3 of Appendix 1 to this Report.
+During 2016, we discontinued sourcing of materials from one gold smelter and two tin smelters from which we had sourced materials during 2015, in a continuing effort to depart from non-CFS validated sources within our supply chain.
+The three smelters are identified in Table 3 of Appendix 1 to this Report.